 Stroke is a brain injury caused by an interruption in blood flow.
 Brain tissue that does not get oxygen and nutrients from blood can die within minutes.
 The damage to the brain can cause a sudden loss in bodily functions.
 The types of function that are affected will depend on the part of the brain that is damaged.

 A blockage in a small blood vessel will affect a smaller area of the brain.
-A blockage in larger blood vessels can block the flow of blood to several smaller blood vessels.
-This will lead to more severe brain damage.
+A blockage in larger blood vessels will block flow to many smaller blood vessels.
+This will affect more of the brain.

 Certain factors increase your risk of stroke but cannot be changed, such as: